RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

+* Warn the GM if they try to close gTove with unsaved changes.

 ## Plans/TODO

 ### Bugs